 - Other congenital disabilities

 With treatment, most kids with cleft lip and palate are treated successfully.
-Sharing awareness of cleft and craniofacial issues supports prevention and treatment efforts and helps the kids and families affected.
+Sharing awareness of cleft lips and palates issues supports prevention and treatment efforts and helps the kids and families affected.
 If you or someone you know is affected by a cleft lip or cleft palate or would like more information on repairing cleft congenital disabilities, please contact us or schedule an appointment for a consultation.